 You can of course try reformatting/reinstalling the Macbook Air to make it last longer, but if the apps slow down soon after, then you can look into replacing your Macbook Air.

 Apps slowing down on your MacBook Air is not always a clear sign to replace… but rather a checkpoint for you to see if your laptop no longer can handle what you want to use it for.
+For safety and legitimacy reasons, you may want to run a software, such as Clean My Mac.
+See, if CleanMyMac is safe for your purposes.

 There are always ways to clean up your laptop such as reformatting or using an app without upgrading… but, if you find the apps and basic functions are slow no matter what you do then a replacement could be needed.